marcusgia2505/classEx_doc/docs/Elements.rst

 	All labels in the table can be changed according to needs.

 label seller value/buyer value
 	If these are left empty, the columns seller value or buyer value are not displayed.
-If a text is provided, columns are labeled with the text and classEx reads the value array to provide seller/buyer values.
+If a text is provided, columns are labelled with the text, and classEx reads the value array to provide seller/buyer values.

 profit variables
 	Can be left empty.